 The small camps were now closed, and fewer much larger ones took their place.
 This was the start of the concentration camp system for which Nazi Germany is justly notorious – and would be the precursor to the later death camps.

-In the course of 1934, local Nazi party activists organised boycotts of Jewish businesses and violence against Jews and their property.
+In the course of 1934, local Nazi party activists organized boycotts of Jewish businesses and violence against Jews and their property.
 This seemed as much as anything to be an expression of frustration by grass-roots Nazi activists with the government’s lack of action against the Jews.
 Such actions were leading to public places such as baths and spas, and in some cases whole villages, to put up notices, “Entry forbidden to Jews”.

 In 1935, the government banned Jews from joining the army.